Skip to content

 • Removing Large Files From git Using BFG and a Local Repository

-Git and data don't always go hand in hand.
 GitHub allows commited files to be uploaded only if the file is of 100MB or less (with a warning being issued for files between 50MB and 100MB).
 Additionally, GitHub recommends to keep repositories below the 1GB threshold, as this also allows for quicker cloning and sharing of the repository.
 If a large file has been uploaded by mistake and you wish to remove it, you can follow these instrutctions.

 If you do have to work with large files and Git, here are some questions to ask yourself: